I studied computer science at the RWTH Aachen University with a focus on Human Computer Interaction and Wireless Sensor

 During my 2+ years at Arm, I worked as an Embedded Software Engineer on mbed OS core and HAL, as well as uVisor, a device security layer for Cortex-M microcontrollers, and the arm-none-eabi-gcc toolchain, and co-authored three patents.
 I have expert knowledge on and experience with all M-profile architectures (v6-M, v7-M and v8-M).

 I'm currently back at university studying and working (again) on the VIA railway signalling lab where I'm designing and manufacturing a highly modular 1:32 scale signals system made of PCBs and 3D prints.

 I love all kinds of engineering and technology, especially aviation and robotics.
 Make my day by sharing about your expert knowledge!

-I maintain a C++17 barebone embedded library generator called modm which can generate custom HALs for almost 1000 different AVRs and Cortex-M targets.
+I maintain a C++17 barebone embedded library generator called modm which can generate custom HALs for thousands of different AVRs and Cortex-M devices.

 My other projects are hosted on GitHub too.